samwilson/kohana_webdb/README.md

 WebDB has a number of different options for user authentication and authorisation.
 Credentials can be supplied from the Database configuration file, user input, or elsewhere (such as an LDAP server) — and are generally a combination of these.
-How they are combined, and what the options are for further refining users' permissions, are detailed below.
+How they are combined, and the options for further refining users' permissions, are detailed below.

 * If valid connection details are provided in `application/config/database.php` then these will be used to connect to the database.
 The user will at this